 It was something mothers just did, right…?
 I assumed that if and when the time came that I had a baby, I’d just pop them on and that would be that.
 I knew I was interested in an attachment parenting style and that I wanted a breastfeeding relationship.
 I assumed that surely I wouldn’t have any breastfeeding questions!
 And if I did I’d be able to get answers.
 I knew there were plenty of things to know about breastfeeding, I just didn’t know what those things were.
+I didn’t think I’d have to Google things like tips for increasing milk supply or how to how to get a baby to latch.

 Let’s all take a minute to laugh at my naivety, shall we?